dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 * OFED can also be installed using `network.yml <../../Roles/Network/index.html>`_ after provisioning the servers (Assuming the provision tool did not install OFED packages).

+.. note:: The OFED package can be downloaded from `here <https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/>`_ .

 Using multiple versions of a given OS
 +++++++++++++++++++++++++++++++++++++++